-- 100. Multiple codes identifying specific frameworks of collaboration such as South-South Cooperation, triangular co-peration. - 101.
-Bilateral and multilateral co-operation can be identified through a combination of item 2 ("Provider country / institution") and item 6 ("TOSSD Recipient") of the reporting format. - 102.
+- 94. Multiple codes identifying specific frameworks of collaboration such as South-South Cooperation, triangular co-peration and sharia-compliant co-operation. - 95.
+Bilateral and multilateral co-operation can be identified through a combination of item 2 ("Provider country / institution") and item 6 ("TOSSD Recipient") of the reporting format. - 96.
 Other frameworks of collaboration will be tracked under this item and include: - SOUTH-SOUTH CO-OPERATION a broad framework of collaboration among countries of the South in the political, economic, social, cultural, environmental and technical domains.
 Involving two or more developing countries, it can take place on a bilateral, regional, intraregional or interregional basis.
-Developing countries share knowledge, skills, expertise and resources to meet their development goals through concerted efforts. - TRIANGULAR CO-OPERATION a multi-country partnership involving partners with the following roles: - The beneficiary partner that requests support to tackle a specific development challenge. - The pivotal partner that has proven experience in tackling the issue, and shares its resources, knowledge and expertise to help others do the same. - The facilitating partner that helps connect the partners, supporting the collaboration financially and technically.
+Developing countries share knowledge, skills, expertise and resources to meet their development goals through concerted efforts.

+- TRIANGULAR CO-OPERATION a multi-country partnership involving partners with the following roles: - The beneficiary partner that requests support to tackle a specific development challenge. - The pivotal partner that has proven experience in tackling the issue, and shares its resources, knowledge and expertise to help others do the same. - The facilitating partner that helps connect the partners, supporting the collaboration financially and technically. - ISLAMIC FINANCE sharia-compliant finance (the Islamic finance instruments are included in the financial instruments classification in the relevant categories).